fortesp/bitcoinaddress/README.md

-# PyBitcoinAddress
+# pyBitcoinAddress
 Bitcoin Wallet Address Generator

-This is a simple Bitcon wallet address generator coded in Python.
+This is a simple Bitcon wallet address generator coded in Python 3.

 # Usage:
 python wallet.py